-- Gut parasites – these need to be removed from the gut to ensure proper B12 absorption.
+- To ensure proper B12 absorption, it’s necessary to remove gut parasites from the gut.
 There are many very effective herbs to treat gut parasites.

-It’s very important to supplement with B12 until you have adequate levels, whilst the underlying cause of your B12 deficiency is addressed.
+“Supplementing with B12 is crucial until you achieve adequate levels, while addressing the underlying cause of your B12 deficiency.”

 Which form of B12 to use?

 - Other forms of B12 are metabolized and utilized more effectively than cyanocobalamin.

 - Individuals tolerate this form very well, and it is unlikely to induce side effects.

 - Hydroxycobalamin will covert into adenoslycobalamin and methylcobalamin.